Fear, Anxiety, Aggression

 We are probably not a good fit if you . . .

-will try anything you that seems to work instantly, including prong or shock collars, spray bottles …
+will try anything that seems to work instantly, including prong or shock collars, spray bottles, “corrections,” etc.

 don’t have the time or patience to help your dog learn the skills they need

-don’t want to use food for training because dogs “should want to please you”
+don’t want to use food for training because dogs should do what they’re told and want to please you.

 Frequently Asked Questions